sergiorosendo/tibia_nodie/README.md

 When you wish to leave protection zone or go hunting, always remember to deactivate the script with the proper hotkey so that the rune maker does not interfere with your gameplay.

 ####### Training for more than 24 hours
-The bot can automatically log in your main character right after server save.
-It can even log all your makers and put them on offline training.
+*NoDie* can automatically log in your main character right after server save and get back to magic level training.
+It can even log all your makers and put them on offline training before logging into your main.

-If you want this, set up your account name and password in config.ini.
-This bot will not send your credentials anywhere but **use it at your own risk**.
+If you want this, set up your account name and password in config.ini. *NoDie* will not send your credentials anywhere but **use it at your own risk**.

-If you download these tools from another page, some other developer could easily have edited them so that they have access to your password.
+If you download *NoDie* or its scripts from an unofficial page, some other developer could easily have edited them so that they have access to your password.

 This feature is available but not advised unless you know what you are doing.

 ## Avoiding BattleEye Detection

-As BattleEye does not allow bots to be used, every feature in this project uses some sort of randomness to make it harder for external software to identify any repetitive patterns.
+As BattleEye does not allow bots to be used, every feature in *NoDie* uses some sort of randomness to make it harder for external software to identify any repetitive patterns.

 - for some actions, up to 4 keys can be registered.
 In every call, the corresponding method will randomly select one of these to use.
 - the auto-healer's healing period continually changes using *exhaustion_time + small\_random\_number*
 - every action takes into consideration a very small random delay to be performed, once its conditions are met

 ## ToDo